vmx17/Kinematics6DoF/README.md

 #### About result of geometric IK

 The most interesting point in KLib might be result of geometical IK.
 It output several groups of $\theta_i$ to one tool point and direction.
 I realized it include a flipped tool at $O_6$, means $\theta_6 = A$ and $A + \frac{\pi}{2}$.
 Apparently it is wrong.
+This is not "Flipped" nor "elbow up/down".
 There might be another error in combination of some joint angles.
 Are there any omissions in the definition of tool?
 No. It comes from "geometical" approach.
 Algebraically, the order of matrix operations is significant, but geometrically, that order carries no meaning.
 As a result, the IK function may output a 180-degree flipped configuration as a valid IK result.
 To remove this, check result of FK-IK-FK round trip and check direction of tool might be sufficient.
 Instead of such checking, a couple of flags will be provided that define fixed pose.

 ### Structure of this repository